LukeAT/IRD-UI-Tests/README.md

+# IRD AUTO-UI

-REQUIREMENTS:
+### REQUIREMENTS:
 - Node.js 16+ (as of 16/10/2023)

-PROJECT SETUP:
+### PROJECT SETUP:
-1 - When opening for the first time, accept 'recommended extensions' popup.
+1. When opening for the first time, accept 'recommended extensions' popup.
-2 - npm install
+2. Run: `npm install`
-3 - npx playwright install chromium firefox webkit
+3. Run: `npx playwright install chromium firefox webkit`
-4 - Choose the title of a test and run:  npx playwright test -g "test title name here"
+4. Choose the title of a test and run: `npx playwright test -g "test title name here"`

-BASIC COMMANDS:
+### BASIC COMMANDS:
-npx playwright test                             - Run all spec files in parallel, in headless mode. npx playwright test tests/outright.spec.ts      - Run a specific test file. npx playwright test tests/outright.spec.ts:94   - Run a specific test by specifying the line the test method is on.
+- Run all spec files in parallel, in headless mode: `npx playwright test`
+- Run a specific test file: `npx playwright test tests/outright.spec.ts`
+- Run a specific test by specifying the line the test method is on: `npx playwright test tests/outright.spec.ts:94`

-FLAGS:
+### FLAGS:
---headed        - Show browser when running test.
+- Show browser when running test: `--headed`
+- Create a trace for failed tests: `--trace on`
---debug         - Run in debug mode.
+- Run in debug mode: `--debug`
---ui            - Run in UI mode.
+- Run in UI mode: `--ui`
---trace on      - Create a trace for any failed tests.

 more commands and flags here... https://playwright.dev/docs/test-cli

-SNIPPETS:
+### CODE SNIPPETS:
-pw-describe   - New describe block. pw-test       - New test method. pw- ...       - Many others available.
+- New describe block: `pw-describe`
+- New test method: `pw-test`
+- Many others available just type `pw-` in a test method to see them.

-FRAMEWORK:
+### FRAMEWORK:
 - We do not use Page Objects or the POM, we have User Objects instead.
 Buyside, Sellside, and Base.
 - Tests are run using 1 bs and 1 ss org, so there's one set of ref data for bs and one for ss.
 - Each test suite (spec file) has it's own bs and ss desk and user, permissioned only with each other.